HandrewOltenish/Godot_Projects/Readme.md

 106. Fixed the health bar: now it depletes, pauses the game, shows UI.
 On "Respawn" it unpauses the game, hides UI, resets the value of the health bar.

 ![](https://github.com/HandrewOltenish/Godot_Projects/blob/main/Treearock/Progress_Pics/treearock_health_bar_14_06_2025.gif)

+107. Working on fixing the logic behind health bar depletion.
+The health bar restarts and depletes even after UI is shown.
+The first fix with get_tree().is_paused() did not work, as the tree itself is the UI.
+The next possible fix is to put this logic in the World tree, where the game is running.